munificent/craftinginterpreters/book/statements-and-state.md

   }
 }

-class Golf {
+class GolfClub {
   play() {
     print "Bogey";
   }
 }

-fn playIt(thing) {
+fun playIt(thing) {
   thing.play();
 }
 ```

-When `playIt()` calls to `thing.play()`, we don't know if we're about to hear
+When `playIt()` calls `thing.play()`, we don't know if we're about to hear
 "Careless Whisper" or "Fore!".
 It depends on whether you pass a Saxophone or a
-Golf to the function, and we don't know that until runtime.
+GolfClub to the function, and we don't know that until runtime.

 Scope and environments are close cousins.
 The former is the theoretical concept,
 and the latter machinery implements it.
 As our interpreter works its way through
 code, syntax tree nodes that affect scope will change the environment.
 In a
-C-like language like Lox, scope is controlled by curly-braced <span
+C-ish syntax like Lox's, scope is controlled by curly-braced <span
 name="block">blocks</span>.

 <aside name="block">

-Naturally, that's why some people call it **block scope**.
+That's why some call it **"block scope"**.

 </aside>